-Years later I would occasionally return to Millikan High School, as a police officer, and always took notice of the Memorial Bulletin Board's growing list of alumni killed in action in Vietnam.
+Years later, I occasionally return to Millikan High School, and always took notice of the Memorial Bulletin Board's growing list of alumni killed in action in Vietnam.
 The war was still roaring along, with years to go, and the stories of Vietnam veterans being spit on and cursed were now common knowledge.